Gain the experience and knowledge you need to be the strongest applicant you can for

 PHYS 162.
 Introductory College Physics II.
 4 Credits.

 An introduction to the principles and concepts of physics with the application of minimal mathematics, sufficient to show the logical progression from one topic to the next.
 General physics for those who do not plan to take an advanced course in science.
-Topics: Newtonian mechanics and gravitation, work and energy, solids and fluids, vibrations and waves, electricity and magnetism, light and optics.
+Topics: Vibrations and waves, electricity and magnetism, light and optics.
 The laboratory is a component of this course.
 Prerequisite: PHYS 161.
 S.

 Podiatry schools do not require any particular major.
 Pre-Podiatry students have completed